kenakofer/anki-tree-identification/README.md

 <tr><td><code>fruit_or_seed_photo_attribution</code></td><td>Public domain, via&nbsp;<a href="https://commons.wikimedia.org/wiki/File:Black_Walnut_nut_and_leave_detail.JPG">Wikimedia Commons</a></td></tr></table>

 ## How to use

+The simplest way is to use the [AnkiWeb shared deck page](https://ankiweb.net/shared/info/331090068), though this git repo is more regularly updated.

+To install from this repo:

  1. Install the free and open-source flashcard software [Anki](https://apps.ankiweb.net/).
  1. `Tools` &#8594; `Addons` &#8594; `Get Add-ons`